help-me-mom/ng-mocks/README.md

 ## Troubleshooting

+### Error: Can not load "karma-typescript", it is not registered!

+Users have reported succes by simply deleting the `node_modules` folder and then running `nmp install` again.

 ### Error: Cannot find module 'buffer/' from '.'

+*Note: this error has been fixed in karma-typescript@^3.0.0`.*

-This error seems to hit mostly users with older versions of `npm`, where all dependencies don't get pulled in automatically by `npm`.
+This error seems to hit mostly users of with older versions of `npm`, where all dependencies don't get pulled in automatically by `npm`.

 There's a workaround reported by users, which is simply adding the missing dependencies explicitly to `package.json`: